farcasterxyz/docs/docs/reference/contracts/key-gateway.md

 ## add

 Add a key for the caller's fid.
-Sets the key state to `ADDED`.
+Sets the key state to `Added`.
 Reverts if the key is already registered for the caller's fid.

 | Param Name   | type         | Description                                              |
 | ------------ | ------------ | -------------------------------------------------------- |